rananna/back-to-the-future-timecircuits/readme.md

     * **Bus 2 (`GPIO 25/26`)**: Controls the four displays for the "Last Time Departed" row.
     This dual-bus architecture allows all twelve displays to be controlled independently without address conflicts.

 * **Animation State Machine**: The complex time travel animations are managed by a **state machine** within the main `.ino` file.
 When an animation is triggered, a global variable (`currentPhase`) transitions through a series of states (e.g., `ANIM_FLICKER`, `ANIM_DIM_OUT`).
 The main `loop()` function checks the current state and the time elapsed since the last state change to determine what to show on the displays and what sounds to play.
-This non-blocking approach ensures the device remains responsive even during a multi-second animation sequence.
+This non-blocking approach is crucial because it allows the ESP32 to handle complex, multi-second animations without freezing or becoming unresponsive, ensuring the web server and other functions continue to work seamlessly in the background.

 ---
 ## ❓ Troubleshooting